aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2008/aspose-words-for-net-6-0-0-release-notes/_index.md

 MHTML is a “single file web page” format.
 MHTML is a way to save HTML with all related images and other resources into a single file.

-Saving documents as MHTML has been available in Aspose.Words for several months already and the ability to load MHTML files is a logical next step.
+Saving documents as MHTML has been available in Aspose.Words for multiple months already and the ability to load MHTML files is a logical next step.

 Loading and saving documents as MHTML is fully integrated in Aspose.Words.
 Use constructors to load a file in any format and to save in any format.
 Also see the and enumerations.